nikita-reva/SysArchProjectW2/README.md

 It is based on a video tutorial by Corey Schafer called "Full-Featured Web App" (Link: https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p).
-This tutorial was very helped me lot to understand the basics of Django and it contained a part of the functionality, I needed for the study project, like user accounts, admin dashboard, password encryption, password resetting with email and so on.
+This tutorial helped me lot to understand the basics of Django and it contains a large part of the functionality, I needed for the study project, like user accounts, admin dashboard, password encryption, password resetting with email and so on.
 I also liked that the website is responsive, because Bootstrap was used.
 I kept the blog functionality in the app, because it might be useful someday.